DeletedMyEmail/KLibrary/README.md

 Last stable version: **1.3.2**

-### ServerSocketWrapper
+### Server

-Create a new class that inherits from [ServerSocketWrapper](src/main/java/klibrary/net/ServerSocketWrapper.java) in order to implement its abstract methods:
+Create a new class that inherits from [AbstractServer](src/main/java/klibrary/net/AbstractServer.java) in order to implement its abstract methods:

 - ```onClientConnect``` - Triggered when a client connects to the server and (if necessary) finished a key handshake for encryption